2br-2b/even_better_profanity/README.md

 This fork is an attempt to fix that.
 Will all edge cases be caught?
 Absolutely not.
 Will the library be faster?
 Questionable.
 I guess we'll just wait and see :smiley:

+To the extent possible, I want to build on and use better_profanity's api so that these two libraries are interchangeable.
+I may change this in the future, but my plan for now is to make the two libraries use the same interface.

 # better_profanity

 *Blazingly fast cleaning swear words (and their leetspeak) in strings*